drwpow/pow.rs/src/content/blog/bazel-is-incompatible-with-javascript.md

 And the real kicker is [**Bazel is single-threaded**](https://github.com/bazel-contrib/rules_foreign_cc/issues/329).
 One build job at a time.
 Even opening multiple terminal commands, you’ll see the error `Another Bazel command is running…` and it will wait for its single-job queue to complete before starting anything new.
 Even if the commands have no dependency relation at all, it will simply refuse to parallelize anything.
 So it not only executes individual tasks more slowly than Node.js does (Problem 1), it also takes potentially-parallelizable streams of work and shoves them into a single-file queue to ensure that everything slows to a crawl as much as possible.

-“But Bazel can only build the minimal dependency tree needed for any job!”
-Yes, but so can [pnpm run](https://pnpm.io/cli/run), a tool that most JS devs are using already (see [--filter ...](https://pnpm.io/filtering#--filter-package_name-4) and [--resume-from](https://pnpm.io/cli/run#--resume-from-package_name)).
+<q>But Bazel can only build the minimal dependency tree needed for any job!</q> Yes, but so can [pnpm run](https://pnpm.io/cli/run), a tool that most JS devs are using already (see [--filter ...](https://pnpm.io/filtering#--filter-package_name-4) and [--resume-from](https://pnpm.io/cli/run#--resume-from-package_name)).
 So we’re back to Bazel providing slower, buggier execution, with no functionality or advantages over simple Node.js tooling, in exchange for an occasional cache hit.

 ## Problem 3: sunk cost fallacy